![]() |

 The Lido buffet is always casual.
 The dining room is casual during the day.

 Read up on the cruise line you're going on.
-Some are completely casual.
 If you absolutely refuse to dress up (husband won't wear a suit and wife won't wear anything but jeans), find a ship that is suitable.
 Don't get the attitude that "it's my vacation and I'll dress the way I want."
 Civilized behavior means there are times you will need to conform.
 If you don't like the atmosphere, find one you do as a courtesy to others.
 There are enough varieties of ships and cruise lines to accommodate everyone.
 Also, most ships have now opened up their buffet in the evening so people who don't want to dress up can eat there instead of the dining room on formal nights.

 Here's what each of these dress codes entails:

-Formal night: Men wear a tux, dinner jacket or dark suit and always a tie.
+Formal night: Men wear a tuxedo, dinner jacket or dark suit and always a tie.
 Ladies wear long gowns, cocktail dresses or flowing pants with beaded tops.
 Think of it as what you would wear to a formal wedding, a charity ball or a banquet.
-Men can rent a tux onboard that will be delivered to your cabin (saving your having to pack it) at a very reasonable cost.
+You can rent a tux onboard that will be delivered to your cabin (saving your having to pack it) at a very reasonable cost.
 They are even renting evening gowns for ladies now.
 Your cruise documents will contain an ad for this service.

 If you don't have your bags yet and you've left port, don't worry.
 It takes a while to distribute all those bags.
 That's why you have your carry-on.
 Make sure you have what you need to get you through dinner on the first night.
 Some make-up, toothbrush, comb.
 Maybe even a change of clothes if you have traveled far and want to freshen up before dinner.